MJ-0916/AI_Data_Quality_portfolio/project2_search_quality/README.md

 ## 3. Relevance Score Guidline

-3 = Highly relevant, strong match: directly satisfies user intent with useful content 2 = Moderately relevant, partial match: topic aligns but missing specificity 1 = Weakly relevant, low match: related to the topic but does not satisfy intent 0 = Irrelevant, wrong match: unrelated with wrong category or opposite to the user intent
+ 3: Highly relevant, strong match, directly satisfies user intent with useful content
+ 2: Moderately relevant, partial match, topic aligns but missing specificity
+ 1: Weakly relevant, low match, related to the topic but does not satisfy intent
+ 0: Irrelevant, wrong match, unrelated with wrong category or opposite to the user intent

 ## 4. Query Coverage